Drashti-P/Monetary-Policy-Stress-Testing/README.md

 # Monetary-Policy-Stress-Testing
 Understanding the impact of endogenous economic variables on the Base Interest Rate

 Developed a VAR and SVAR model to obtain the Forecast Variance Decomposition and Impulse Response Function plots to understand how the U.K. Base Interest Rate reacts to GDP, Inflation, and UK-US exchange rate shocks.
+The VAR and SVAR model uniquely allows us to model an economic chain of events to see which variable impacts the other.

 Data: Monthly data of Base Interest Rates, GDP Index Values, annual CPI rates, and UK-US exchange rates from the Bank of England and ONS, covering the period from 1997 to 2023.